The strong coupling constant: State of the art and the decade ahead: alphasmZ from DIS and parton densities

 The question whether data with relatively low $Q^2$ bias the determination of $\alphasmZ$ arises in the context of the HERA data analysis for which low $Q^2$ is also low $x$.
 A treatment beyond DGLAP may be necessary because of low-$x$ higher-twist terms, $\ln(1/x)$ terms or even parton saturation.
 To check for such bias the minimum $Q^2$ entering the fit was varied to $Q^2_\mathrm{min} = 10$ and $20$~GeV$^2$.
 Thus the HERAPDF analysis considers the possible impact of nonperturbative and beyond DGLAP effects on the result for $\alphasmZ$.
 These variations do not alter the value of $\asmz$ obtained significantly, the value of $\alphasmZ$ obtained for $Q^2_\mathrm{min} = 10$~GeV$^2$ is

 The scale uncertainty is reduced with this harder cut on $Q^2$ but the largest uncertainty still comes from the scale uncertainty.

-The scale uncertainty was evaluated by varying the renormalisation and factorisation scales by a factor of two, both separately and simultaneously (7-point variation), and taking the maximal positive and negative deviations.
+The scale uncertainty was evaluated by varying the renormalization and factorization scales by a factor of two, both separately and simultaneously (7-point variation), and taking the maximal positive and negative deviations.
 Scale uncertainties were assumed to be $100\%$ correlated between bins and data sets.

 A strong motivation to determine $\alphasmZ$ at NNLO was the hope to substantially reduce scale uncertainties from those determined at NLO.
 However, for our previous NLO result we had treated scale uncertainties as 50\,\% correlated and 50\,\% uncorrelated.
 If we repeat this treatment then the scale uncertainty for the present NNLO analysis (with $Q^2_\mathrm{min}=3.5$~GeV$^2$, comparable to the NLO analysis) would be $\pm 0.0022$, very significantly lower than the $+0.0037,-0.0030$ previously observed for the HERAPDF2.0NLOJets analysis.
 The absolute value of $\alphasmZ$ at NNLO $\alphasmZ = 0.1156$ is also lower than that observed at NLO $\alphasmZ=0.1183$.
 However, the analyses were done at different scales and with somewhat different data sets.
-In fact, if these choices were harmonised, the difference in the values of $\alphasmZ$ would be even greater: at NLO $\alphasmZ = 0.1186\pm 0.0014$\,(exp) and at NNLO $\alphasmZ =0.1144 \pm 0.0013$\,(exp), where the scale choices are both $Q^2 + \pT^2$, the cuts on the data sets for both orders are the harder cuts introduced for the present analysis and the H1 low $Q^2$ jet data set~\cite{H1:2016goa} is excluded (this choice is made because these data cannot be well fitted at NNLO).
+In fact, if these choices were harmonized, the difference in the values of $\alphasmZ$ would be even greater: at NLO $\alphasmZ = 0.1186\pm 0.0014$\,(exp) and at NNLO $\alphasmZ =0.1144 \pm 0.0013$\,(exp), where the scale choices are both $Q^2 + \pT^2$, the cuts on the data sets for both orders are the harder cuts introduced for the present analysis and the H1 low $Q^2$ jet data set~\cite{H1:2016goa} is excluded (this choice is made because these data cannot be well fitted at NNLO).
 The main reason for the decrease in the central value at NNLO is exclusion of these low-$Q^2$ H1 inclusive and dijet data.

 It is clear that the main limiting factor today is the theoretical uncertainty, which we estimate from the scale uncertainty.
 The decrease in scale uncertainty between NLO and NNLO gives some hope for an increase in precision at N$^3$LO.
 Once theoretical uncertainties are reduced, the experimental uncertainty will need to be reduced.
 One may hope for progress from analyses at future e-p colliders such as the EIC/LHeC/FCC-eh.
 Experimental accuracy on $\alphasmZ \sim 0.0001$ is projected at the LHeC~\cite{LHeC:2020van}.\\